-The Confederation of European Paper Industries (CEPI) released today its 2013 Key Statistics, drawing a clear picture of the industry’s performance last year.
-The report includes data about production, consumption and the trade of pulp, paper and raw materials, as well as data on energy and environment.
+CEPI just released the latest European pulp and paper industry statistics, which give a clear picture of the performance of the industry in 2012.
+These key statistics include data about production, consumption and the trade of pulp, paper and raw materials, as well as data concerning energy, environment, and social affairs.

 More detailed statistical information is available to non-CEPI members by subscription.

 A full report can be ordered by contacting Ariane Crèvecoeur, by telephone +32 (0)2 62749 35 or email firstname.lastname@example.org or Erik Kilby email@example.com.

 CEPI Members: Austria, Belgium, Czech Republic, Finland, France, Germany, Hungary, Italy, Norway, Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain, Sweden, The Netherlands, United Kingdom